-Upon the concurrence of a majority of the Council that the item should be researched and agendized, the City Manager will determine when to place the item on a future agenda based on time necessary to complete the research and staff workload considerations and the effect on City Council established priorities.
+If a majority of such committee agrees the City Council should consider the item, the City Manager will determine when to place the item on a future agenda based on time necessary to complete the research and staff workload considerations and the effect on City Council established priorities.

 Emergency and Non-Agendized items: Emergency and non-agendized items may be added to an agenda only in accordance with state law.
 Emergency items are only those matters affecting public health or safety such as work stoppages, disasters and other severe emergencies.
 Adding an emergency item requires a majority vote.
 Emergency items are very rare.
 More likely, after the agenda has been posted an item arises that the Council would like to act on.
-Non-agendized items may be added to the agenda only if the Council makes findings that (1) the need to consider the item if it arose after the posting of the agenda, and; (2) there is a need to take immediate action at this meeting of the City Council.
-These findings must be approved by a four-fifths vote; if less than five members of Council are present, the findings require a unanimous vote of those present.
+Non-agendized items may be added to the agenda only if the Council makes findings that (1) the need to consider the item arose after the posting of the agenda, and; (2) there is a need to take immediate action at this meeting of the City Council.
+These findings must be approved by a two-thirds vote of members present; if less than five members of Council are present, the findings require a unanimous vote of those present.